 If you’re not familiar, tempeh (pronounced TEM-pay) is a traditional Indonesian ingredient and a go-to protein source for vegans all over the world.
 It’s a fermented product made out of soybeans, like tofu.
 But unlike tofu – which is, essentially, coagulated soy milk – tempeh is made out of whole soybeans, so all their nutrients remain intact.
 To make tempeh, soybeans are cooked and naturally fermented into a sliceable block.

-If you try this recipe, let me know how it turns out!
-Give it a rating below and leave a comment, and don’t forget to tag your creation with #TheNewBaguette and @thenewbaguette on Instagram.
+Let me know if you try this vegan bolognese!
+Give it a rating below and leave a comment, and don’t forget to tag your creation with @thenewbaguette on Instagram.

 PrintTempeh Bolognese